 Feeling overwhelmed?
 Begin with the steps that help the most students:

-- Use proper headings in order: This creates a clear structure for screen readers and improves readability for everyone.
+- Use proper heading levels in order.
+This creates a clear structure for screen readers and improves readability for everyone.

-- Add alternative text to images: without it, visuals are inaccessible to students using assistive technology.
+- Add alternative text to images: without it, images are inaccessible to students using assistive technologies.

-These two changes are quick and straightforward, making a significant difference in accessibility.
+These two changes significantly improve accessibility.
 Start here, and you’ll already be creating more inclusive, organized courses!

 Learn More